 If you don't already have a Zotero account, you'll need to set one up.
 You'll need to confirm your account through your email.
 You can use the free account: you won't need any storage for this work as we don't store PDFs in the Galaxy Group.

 To add publications you'll need to download and install the Zotero Client.
-The client is available for Mac, Linux, and Windows.
+The client is available for Mac, Linux, Windows, and iOS.

 The Zotero Connect adds a button to your browser's menu to send the publication you are currently viewing to the Zotero client on your computer.
 The Connector automatically imports a wealth of metadata from most publishers.